-SIX BONFIRE societies will do battle this year for the coveted Dash Trophy, won two years running by Borough.
+BONFIRE societies will do battle this year for the coveted Dash Trophy, won two years running by Borough but captured by Steve Mockford and his crew from Cliffe last year.

 This fiery, no oars barred bunfight begins at Wiley’s Bridge and finishes under Phoenix Causeway, on route to a local pub.

-Crews work hard to outdo each other with rafts resplendent with dragons, flames and the inevitable fireworks.
-It adds up to a thrilling finale to Ouseday, as out pictures show.
+Crews work hard to outdo each other with rafts resplendent with dragons and smoke.
+It adds up to a thrilling finale to Ouseday, as our pictures show.

-Jason Winter, proud Borough chairman (pictured collecting the Dash Trophy with his crew on the bank outside Tesco) says: “We cannot wait to defend our title and make it a hair-trick of wins.
+Jason Winter, proud Borough chairman (pictured collecting the Dash Trophy with his crew on the bank outside Tesco in 2016) says: “We cannot wait to defend our true title, borrowed by Cliffe last year.
 We may be the oldest society but we are also the fastest.
 Bring it on!”

-All they have to do now is outsmart and out paddle the determined crews from Cliffe, Commercial Square, Southover, South Street and Waterloo.
+All they have to do now is outsmart and out paddle the determined winning crew from Cliffe, and probably Commercial Square, Southover, South Street and Waterloo – entries yet to be confirmed (as of April 2018).

 Raft Design & Construction